 ACCOMMODATED OVERLAND TOUR: Starting in the beautiful city of Cape Town travel through winelands and stunning scenery before crossing the border into Namibia.
 Discover the pristine Skeleton Coast, visit incredible sand dunes in the Namib Desert and spot wildlife, from lions to leopards, in Etosha National Park.
 Finish your incredible adventure in the vibrant Namibian capital of Windhoek.

 Cape Town - Cederberg.
 Departing Cape Town we make our way around the towering Table Mountain and head northwards.
 Our journey takes us through the wheat growing region, which is often referred to as the bread basket of South Africa.
 Next we cross the Piketberg Pass and along the Olifants River, an area rich in fruit growing.
-Later we get to sample some of the fantastic wines produced in this region and the vineyard we visit has stunning views across the Cederberg Mountains.
+Later we get the opportunity to sample some of the fantastic wines produced in this region and the vineyard we visit has stunning views across the Cederberg Mountains.

 Overnight: Cederberg | Breakfast, Lunch, Dinner